ibm-cloud-docs/cloud-object-storage/immutable.md

 ### Audit of access and transactions
 {: #immutable-audit}

 Access log data for Immutable Object Storage to review changes to retention parameters, object retention period, and application of legal holds is available on a case-by-case basis by opening a customer service ticket.

 ## Using the console
 {: #immutable-console}

 Retention policies can be added to new or existing empty buckets, and cannot be removed.
-For a new bucket, ensure that you are creating the bucket in a [supported region](/docs/services/cloud-object-storage/basics?topic=cloud-object-storage-service-availability#service-availability), and then choose the **Add retention policy** option.
+For a new bucket, ensure that you are creating the bucket in a [supported region](/docs/cloud-object-storage/basics?topic=cloud-object-storage-service-availability#service-availability), and then choose the **Add retention policy** option.
 For an existing bucket, ensure that it has no objects and then navigate to configuration settings and click the **Create policy** button below the bucket retention policy section.
 In either case, set a minimum, maximum, and default retention periods.

 ## Using the REST API, Libraries, and SDKs
 {: #immutable-sdk}

 Several new APIs have been introduced to the {{site.data.keyword.cos_full_notm}} SDKs to provide support for applications working with retention policies.
 Select a language (HTTP, Java, JavaScript, or Python) at the beginning of this page to view examples that use the appropriate {{site.data.keyword.cos_short}} SDK.

 All code examples assume the existence of a client object that is called `cos` that can call the different methods.
 For details on creating clients, see the specific SDK guides.

 All date values used to set retention periods are Greenwich mean time.
 A `Content-MD5` header is required to ensure data integrity, and is automatically sent when using an SDK.
-{:note}
+{: note}

 ### Add a retention policy on an existing bucket
 {: #immutable-sdk-add-policy}

 This implementation of the `PUT` operation uses the `protection` query parameter to set the retention parameters for an existing bucket.
 This operation allows you to set or change the minimum, default, and maximum retention period.
 This operation also allows you to change the protection state of the bucket.

 Objects written to a protected bucket cannot be deleted until the protection period has expired and all legal holds on the object are removed.
 The bucket's default retention value is given to an object unless an object-specific value is provided when the object is created.
 Objects in protected buckets that are no longer under retention (retention period has expired and the object does not have any legal holds), when overwritten, will again come under retention.
 The new retention period can be provided as part of the object overwrite request or the default retention time of the bucket will be given to the object.

 The minimum and maximum supported values for the retention period settings `MinimumRetention`, `DefaultRetention`, and `MaximumRetention` are a minimum of 0 days and a maximum of 365243 days (1000 years).

 A `Content-MD5` header is required.
 This operation does not make use of extra query parameters.

 For more information about endpoints, see [Endpoints and storage locations](/docs/services/cloud-object-storage?topic=cloud-object-storage-endpoints#endpoints)
-{:tip}
+{: tip}

 {: http}